jquense/react-widgets/www/src/pages/index.md

 right to left (with the `isRtl` prop).

 Each widget also has appropriate ARIA roles and attributes for the benefit of screen readers and visually impaired users.
-Keyboard only navigation of widgets is also supported, for those who prefer to not, or cannot use a mouse. to help ensure maximum accessibility, every widget should have an `id` attribute.
+Keyboard-only navigation of widgets is also supported, for those who prefer to not, or cannot use a mouse.
+To help ensure maximum accessibility, every widget should have an `id` attribute.
 If you do not wish to provide an id attribute, the component will generate the necessary id's to properly label and annotate the widget ARIA.

-> **Note:** Because of how server-side rendering, using auto generated `id`s may
+> **Note:** Because of how server-side rendering works, using auto generated `id`s may
 > cause checksum mismatches.
 Always provide `id` props to your components to avoid this possible pitfall.